andreastpt/dash-VolvoS80/README.md

 TODO:

-* Update lights and doors on the vehicle page
 * Change canbus id-s for gauges and exchange speed for boost
 * Integrate parking sensors
 * Integrate media buttons (seek and prev/next from the stock radio)